jamesraymusic/jamesraymusic.github.io/lyrics/on-that-day.md

 _On that day_

 When she told me
-She have been love me
+That she didn't love me anymore
-And

 A black suit
 A white shirt
 A new tie
-I never wear before
+I never worn before

 That's the way
 That's the way, that i would get